cloudquery/cloudquery/website/pages/blog/azure-cost-optimization-with-cloudquery.md

   path: "cloudquery/azure"
   version: "VERSION_SOURCE_AZURE"
   destinations: ["postgresql"]
-  concurrency: 100 # Azure is a beast: If you're running this on a beefy machine, you can increase this
+  concurrency: 100 # The Azure source plugin supports many resources and can fail on small machines.
+Increase this if you run it on a beefy machine
   tables: ["*"] # "azure_costmanagement_views" and "azure_costmanagement_view_queries" are required for this tutorial, but let's get them all
   spec:
     # We could specify a list of subscriptions to sync, but we'll just sync all of them